This is the story of how we started our first dental practice in 13 steps and how you can too.

 After a couple of months, we had a great looking business plan, with our goals, mission and values.
 However, as wonderful as these ideas looked on paper – we had no location!

-Learning Point 1: Clarify your vision of what you want to create and seek assistance to put a detailed and well thought through business plan together.
+Learning Point 1: Clarify your vision of what you want to create and seek assistance if necessary to put a detailed and well thought through business plan together.
+Make sure your business plan includes:

 Driving Around London at Night and Finding a Site